jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

 AWS Migration Evaluator (formerly known as TSO Logic) is an estimate tool used to determine an organization's existing on-premise cost so it can compare it against AWS costs for a planned cloud migration

 Migration Evaluator uses an Agentless Collector to collect data from your on-premise infrastructure to extract your on-premise cost

+## EC2 VM Import/Export

+VM Import/Export allows users to import VM images into EC2

+AWS can import from:

+- VMWare
+- Citrix
+- Microsoft Hyper-V
+- Windows VHD from Azure
+- Linux VHD from Azure

+Process:

+1. Prepare Virtual Image for upload
+2. Upload Virtual Image to S3
+3. Use AWS CLI to import image, which generates an AMI you can use to launch an EC2